 Cons of Parallel Workflows

-- Can be difficult to manage without the right tools
+- Parallel workflows can be difficult to manage without the right tools.

 - Not ideal for smaller brands with a lesser number of employees.